Bring-your-own code repository

 Guidewire doesn't support building and Dockerizing directly from an external code repository.

-Builds and Docker images can only be created from commits registered through Bitbucket.
+Builds and Docker images can only be created from commits registered through the repository managed by Guidewire in Bitbucket.

 -

-Guidewire application code in your version control system must reside in a single repository and must be pushed to a repository in Guidewire VCS that is connected to the same application.
+Guidewire application code in your version control system must reside in a single repository and must be pushed to a repository in the Guidewire VCS that is related to the same application.

 For example, Guidewire doesn't support using submodules that might include shared code between your applications.